 During this 36-week (9-month) longitudinal integrated clerkship, students learn how to effectively address the needs of underserved patients in urban communities.
 They focus on the impact of poverty on individual and population health, as well as the value of advocacy for patients and for systems change.

-All MetroPAP students receive a $20,000 scholarship from the University of Minnesota.
+All MetroPAP students receive a $20,000 tuition offset from the University of Minnesota.

 Students complete the requirements for clerkships in the following: